Quitting tobacco-Where do I start?

 Author: Christina Bach, MBE, LCSW, OSW-C

-The first step to quitting is deciding you want to quit and making a commitment to quitting.
-It sounds simple, but it is critical.
-You can't quit because (insert friend or family member) wants you to, you have to want to quit.
-Write down the reasons you want to quit and put them somewhere you can refer to them for inspiration when times get tough.
+The first step is deciding you want to quit and making a commitment to quitting.
+It sounds simple, but it is important.
+YOU have to want to quit.
+You can't quit because a friend or family member wants you to.
+Try writing down the reasons you want to quit and put them somewhere you can refer to them for inspiration when times get tough.

-Remember that tobacco use is not just a habit, but an addiction.
-Unfortunately, only 5-10% of smokers who attempt to quit "cold turkey" are successful long-term.
-The U.S. Department of Health and Human Services recommends that, unless advised by a healthcare provider, people who smoke 10 or more cigarettes a day should use medication therapy in every attempt to quit.
-There are a number of medications that can help you quit and your healthcare provider can help you choose which is best for you.
+Tobacco use is not just a habit, it is an addiction.
+The U.S. Department of Health and Human Services recommends if you smoke 10 or more cigarettes a day you should use medication therapy to help you quit.

 Tips to Help You be Successful